neffint/neffint/README.md

 - Press `"Generate release notes"` to generate release notes.
 No additional notes are needed.
 - Press publish release.
 This will push a git tag to the latest commit to main, and run a CI job to build and publish the package to PyPI.

 Alternatively, one can checkout to `main` and run `release.sh`, which will also push a git tag and build and publish the release.
-Using this alternative procedure, one should still still preferably make a Github release from the pushed tag as well.
+Using this alternative procedure, one should still preferably make a Github release from the pushed tag as well.
 The main differences are:

 - When creating a Github release, the Github release and the git tag will automatically be the same, while one must manually verify that the version number in `neffint/_version.py` matches.
 When using the shell script, `neffint/_version.py` and the git tag are automatically the same, but one must manually check that the Github release matches.
 - `release.sh` relies on using `setup.py`, a format setuptools is moving away from.
 The Github release workflow does not rely on the `setup.py` format.